demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/ButteryStancakes-JetpackFixes/README.md

 Although the main feature of this mod is the fixed crash code, there are several additional issues I've addressed:
 - I fixed the (infamous) battery bug where the jetpack charge drains while it's turned off or dropped on the floor.
 - Fixed buggy interactions between tulip snakes and jetpacks, in which each would cancel out the other.
 Now they co-exist, in (nearly) perfect harmony
-- Dropping the jetpack now actually transfers momentum to the player, instead of them stopping in place.
 - Fixed the jetpack "getting stuck" and storing momentum if your feet graze an object mid-flight
 - Fixed jetpack audio being distorted when you're flying around with it.
 (The Doppler effect shouldn't apply to your own jetpack, just when others are flying it)
+- If enabled in the config file, dropping the jetpack actually transfers momentum to the player, instead of them stopping in place.

 ## Config
 - `MidAirExplosions` - Lets you control the circumstances that would explode the jetpack.